etiamz/optiscope/README.md

 quit
 ```

-Without monads or effect handlers, we have just done some input/output interspersed with pure lazy computation!

 Let us see how this example works step-by-step:
  1. We enclose the whole program in `fix`, which is our built-in fixed-point combinator.
 The `rec` parameter stands for the current lambda function to be invoked recursively.
  1. Next, we accept the parameter `token`, which stands for an _effect token_.
 Its purpose will be clear later.